kingsor/mdwiki/NextSteps-Neetpiq.md

 * [YoRoom](http://www.yoroom.it/) (Quartiere Isola) - Yoroom è uno spazio di lavoro condiviso che ha l’ambizione di diventare una Comunità Socialmente Responsabile.
 Scoperto navigando sul sito di [NemboWeb](http://nemboweb.com/) Web Agency (by Marta Petrella).

-## Inspiration
-Following there are nice applications I'd like to work on - creating a copy, just to learn more.

-* [Cheddar App](https://cheddarapp.com/) - Tasks made simple.
-With Cheddar, your tasks are instantly everywhere.
-Everything you do with Cheddar pushes to all of your devices, so your world is always in sync.
-It's really magical to create a task on your iPhone and have it instantly be on your computer without thinking about syncing.
-	* [Nothing Magical](http://nothingmagical.com/) - Nothing Magical is just a one man show.
-Sam designs and develops all of the Nothing Magical products.
-	* [Sam Soffes](https://soff.es/) - I am a [Swift and Ruby engineer](https://github.com/soffes), musician, wanna be designer, overly passionate motorcyclist, and burger connoisseur.
-I live in San Francisco with my beautiful wife.
-* [Mercury](https://mercury.postlight.com/) - Mercury is a toolkit that lets you transform web pages into clean text.
-Publishers and programmers use it to make the web make sense.
-For free.
-Mercury is a product of [Postlight Labs](https://postlight.com/labs).
-[Mercury Toolkit](https://twitter.com/MercuryToolkit) on twitter.
-	* [Postlight](https://postlight.com/) - Postlight is a digital product studio in New York City.
-We build prototypes to prove out ideas—then build large, scalable digital platforms that support elegant consumer products.
-	* [Mercury Case Study](https://postlight.com/work/mercury/) - a post about the project.
-	* [Web Parser API](https://mercury.postlight.com/web-parser/) - With just one API request, Mercury takes any web article and returns only the relevant content — headline, author, body text, relevant images and more — free from any clutter.
-It’s reliable, easy-to-use and free.

 ## From Inspiration to Action
 * [Nothing Magical](http://nothingmagical.com/) -> [Neetpiq](http://www.neetpiq.com) - main site of my label
 * [Sam Soffes](https://soff.es/) -> [Kingsor](http://kingsor.github.io/)